End cuts to breastfeeding support - stop letting down millions of mothers

 But the government has done nothing to reverse this.
 Meanwhile, across the whole of the UK, but especially in England, there have been deep cuts to breastfeeding support services in the last two years and these are continuing apace.

-Recent examples include Blackpool Council, which ended its highly acclaimed and well-liked breastfeeding peer support service in June, and Kent County Council, which has just announced that it wants to get rid of its exemplary breastfeeding service too.
+Recent examples include Blackpool Council, which ended its highly acclaimed and well-liked breastfeeding peer support service last June, and Kent County Council, which scaled down its exemplary breastfeeding service this June.
 They join a long and growing list.

 The author of The Lancet report, Dr Nigel Rollins of the World Health Organisation, wrote: